chef/chef-web-docs/chef_master/source/chef_automate.rst

 Compliance
 ======================================================

-Chef Automate 0.8.5 or later provides an easy way to view how successful the nodes in your infrastructure are at meeting the compliance requirements specified by your organization.
+Chef Automate 1.5.46 or later provides an easy way to view how successful the nodes in your infrastructure are at meeting the compliance requirements specified by your organization.
 Several built-in profiles are included in Chef Automate to scan for security risks, outdated software, and more.
 These profiles cover a variety of security frameworks, such as Center for Internet Security (CIS) benchmarks.
 If you have additional compliance requirements, you can also write your own compliance profiles in InSpec and upload them to Chef Automate.
 For more information how to view the compliance status across your cluster, see :doc:`Compliance Overview </chef_automate_compliance>`.

 If you are using an older version of Chef Automate, or your workflow requires you to use our standalone Chef Compliance server, you can find general information on Chef Compliance :doc:`here </chef_compliance>`.

+.. tag beta_note

+If you are using Chef Automate 0.8.5, this functionality is hidden behind a ``beta`` feature flag.
+See the `Chef Automate 0.8.5 release notes </release_notes_chef_automate.html##what-s-new-in-0-8-5>`_ for more details.

+.. end_tag

 Visibility
 ======================================================